Proposals for Two Satellite-Borne Experiments to Test Relativity of Simultaneity in Special Relativity: #1

-The ease of measurement of the O($\beta$) RS effect, evident from the entries of Table 3, may be contrasted with the difficulty of measuring, in a similar experiment, the O($\beta^2$) LC effect.
-Using the value $\beta = 2.56\times 10^{-5}$ appropriate for the ISS, the apparent contraction of the distance between the satellites A and B, as viewed at some instant in S, of $(1-1/\gamma)L$, amounts to only 131$\mu$m for $L = 400$ km.
-It is hard to concieve any experiment using currently known techniques with sufficiently good spatial resolution to measure such tiny effects.
+The ease of measurement of the O($\beta$) RS effect, evident from the predicted results of the experiment just described, may be contrasted with the difficulty of measuring, in a similar experiment, the O($\beta^2$) LC effect.
+Using the value $\beta = 2.56\times 10^{-5}$ appropriate for the ISS, the apparent contraction of the distance between the satellites 1 and 2, as viewed at some instant in S, of $(1-1/\gamma)L$, amounts to only 131$ \mu$m for $L = 400$ km.
+It is hard to see how any experiment using currently known techniques could have a sufficiently good spatial resolution to measure such a tiny effect.